Gnumaru/executejs/README.md

 executejs
 =========

-Execute other javascript files from the browser easily (IS NOT A MODULE LOADER)
+Execute other javascript files from the browser easily

 The purpose of this library is to implement a minimalistic